 Overview

-Estero de Limantour State Marine Reserve (SMR) and Drakes Estero State Marine Conservation Area (SMCA) are two neighboring estuarine marine protected areas (MPAs) located within Drakes Estero near Point Reyes.
-About 90 minutes from San Francisco and in Marin County, Estero de Limantour SMR protects nearly 1½ square miles of sandy beaches, rocky shores, and estuarine habitat including tidal flats, coastal marsh, sandy seafloor, and eelgrass beds.
-It is contiguous with Point Reyes SMR, which protects another approximately 9½ square miles, providing continuity between nearshore and estuarine habitats.
+Estero de Limantour State Marine Reserve (SMR) and Drakes Estero State Marine Conservation Area (SMCA) are two neighboring estuarine marine protected areas (MPAs) located near Point Reyes.
+About 90 minutes from San Francisco in Marin County, Estero de Limantour SMR protects nearly 1½ square miles of sandy beaches, rocky shores, and estuarine habitat including tidal flats, coastal marsh, sandy seafloor, and eelgrass beds.
+Its neighbor, Point Reyes SMR, protects another approximately 9½ square miles of ocean waters, providing continuity between nearshore and estuarine habitats.
+Drakes Estero SMCA, to the north of Estero de Limantour SMR, covers 2½ miles of tidal mudflats, coastal marsh, sand/mud estuary bottom, and eelgrass beds.

 Regulations